 J. Floodplains.
 If any portion of the land within the subdivision is subject to periodic inundation or flood hazard caused by stormwater, this portion shall be clearly indicated on any submissions required by these regulations.
 In cases of doubt, the Planning Board may require the submission of a flood hazard study delineating the limits of the one-hundred-year floodplain.
 Such study shall be conducted by a licensed professional engineer.
-In addition, all subdivisions shall comply with all the applicable provisions of the Town Zoning law which apply to floodplains, and also comply with Chapter 82 of the Town of Woodstock Town Code entitled "Flood Damage Prevention."
+In addition, All subdivisions shall comply with all the applicable provisions of the Town Zoning law which apply to floodplains, and also comply with requirements pursuant to Chapter 260, Zoning related to floodplains and Chapter 82 of the Town of Woodstock Town Code entitled ("Flood Damage Prevention.") shall be met.

-- (1) Land subject to flooding, and land deemed by the Planning Board to be otherwise uninhabitable, shall not be platted for residential occupancy nor for any such other use that may increase danger to health, life or property or aggravate the flood hazard.
-Building envelopes shall be placed outside any designated floodplain to the maximum extent feasible. - (2) Any subdivision, including all proposed improvements and construction, must comply with all applicable provisions of the National Flood Insurance Act of 1968, including all amendments thereto.
+(1) Land subject to flooding, and land deemed by the Planning Board to be otherwise uninhabitable, shall not be platted for residential occupancy nor for any such other use that may increase danger to health, life or property or aggravate the flood hazard.
+When so required, the bBuilding envelopes shall be placed outside any designated floodplain to the maximum extent feasible.

+(2) Any subdivision, including all proposed improvements and construction, must comply with all applicable provisions of the National Flood Insurance Act of 1968, including all amendments thereto.

-K. Wetlands/streams.
-Any construction or disturbance within or near regulated streams and wetlands shall conform to NYSDEC or United States Army Corps of Engineer stream crossing or wetland disturbance requirements.
-Further, all requirements set forth in § 260-34 of the Town Zoning Law, entitled "Wetlands and Watercourse Protection Standards," shall be met.
-Otherwise, any crossing or rechannelization, grading, filling or other disturbance to any surface water should be avoided whenever possible.
+K. Wetlandsstreams.
+Any construction or disturbance within or near regulated NYSDEC classified streams and wetlands shall conform to NYSDEC or United States Army Corps of Engineer stream crossing or wetland disturbance requirementspermits.
+Further, all requirements set forth inpursuant to § 260-34 of the Town Zoning Law, entitled "Wetlands and Watercourse Protection Standards,") shall be met.
+OtherwiseOtherwise, any crossing or rechannelization, grading, filling or other disturbance to any surface water should be avoided whenever possible.
 Where necessary, alteration or disturbance shall be done in a manner such that:

-- (1) Development or disturbance shall comply with pertinent requirements and standards of the Town of Woodstock Zoning Law, especially pursuant to § 260-34 . - (2) Disturbance to stream banks, associated wetlands, and natural vegetation is minimized. - (3) Natural volume and flow are maintained. - (4) Adequate erosion and siltation control measures are constructed and maintained. - (5) Proposed filling or disturbance of any wet area or wetland under the jurisdiction of the Army Corps of Engineers should conform to pertinent standards or permitting requirements.
+- (1) Development or disturbance shall comply with pertinent requirements and standards of the Town of Woodstock Zoning Law, especially pursuant to § 260-34. - (2) Disturbance to stream banks, associated wetlands, and natural vegetation is minimized. - (3) Natural volume and flow are maintained. - (4) Adequate erosion and siltation control measures are constructed and maintained. - (5) Proposed filling or disturbance of any wet area or wetland under the jurisdiction of the Army Corps of Engineers should conform to pertinent standards or permitting requirements.